Atacama Desert, Chile

 You'll spend the night at the colonial-style Inkaterra Machu Picchu.

-Day 6 begins with a second entry to Machu Picchu before you put your hiking skills to the test on the Huayna Picchu trail, which winds its way up the dizzying heights of 2,693 meters above sea level - that’s about 260 meters higher than Machu Picchu!
+Day 6 begins with a second entry to Machu Picchu before you put your hiking skills to the test on the Huayna Picchu trail, which winds its way up the dizzying heights of 2,693 metres above sea level - that’s about 260 metres higher than Machu Picchu!
 The path is dotted with architectural vestiges such as narrow staircases, altars and tunnels, and once you reach the summit you’ll be rewarded with panoramic views of the craggy mountains around, making the challenging climb completely worth it.

 You’ll then make your way to Cuzco for a further taste of what Peruvian cities have to offer.
 You’ll notice that the indigenous influence is significantly stronger in Cuzco, which is commonly considered the Inca capital of the country.
 On Day 7, you’ll be taken on a private tour of the city to explore Inca architecture, from the vast fortress of Sacsayhuaman to the grand houses of the nobility.
 In this part of town, artisans line the streets selling traditional handicrafts and giving you the perfect opportunity to pick up a souvenir of your time in Peru.
 Next, experience a clash of cultures as you visit the Spanish colonial cathedral that dominates the main square, Plaza de Armas, before heading to Coricancha, a temple formerly covered in gold where Incas would pay homage to the sun.